HISTORICAL FENCING CLASS RULES

 5. Be mindful of your body and location.
 Do not walk within range of a bout.
 Call halt when you need to approach or enter the ring.
 Do not walk within the ring or strip when it is in use, even when it feels safe to do so, without calling halt.
 DO NOT place your sword on your shoulder or swing it in a dangerous location.
 Be aware of your surroundings!

 6. Keep all your equipment in proper form.
 Wear all required protective gear when fencing and participating in drills, to Ken’s discretion.
 All areas of the body must be covered when fencing, including legs.

 7. Fencers utilizing the Club’s equipment are required to ensure it remains clean and in working condition.
 All Club equipment must remain on premises.
 Fencers must return their fencing equipment and apparel to their appropriate storage areas in an orderly fashion after each use.
 Please ensure that nothing is left out on the floor or benches, and to zip up and tidy loaner equipment bags when finished.
 Make sure to clean up the dummy, cones, weights, yoga mats, etc, when class is finished.

 8. Fencers must be respectful when performing a drill with another student.
 Fencers must attempt within their ability to perform the drill properly and make no attempt to “game” it.
 There is no winning a drill.
 Give all fencers participating in the drill an opportunity to learn.

 9. Be respectful and friendly while fencing.
-At the end of a bout, shake your opponent’s hand with your non-weapon hand or “bump” hands or elbows if you are wearing heavy gloves.
+At the end of a bout, salute and shake your opponent’s hand with your non-weapon hand or “bump” hands or elbows if you are wearing heavy gloves.

 10. Fencers must behave in a proper manner at all times.
-This includes, but is not limited to: No name calling or negative talk; No throwing Club or personal equipment; No cheating; No shaming another for their skill or fitness level.
+This includes, but is not limited to: No name calling or negative talk; no throwing Club or personal equipment; no cheating; no shaming another for their skill or fitness level.
 Racist, sexist, homophobic, or transphobic language is forbidden.